-At any point during the initial fact gathering process or later, the IRB chairperson or designee may temporarily suspend in whole or in part or terminate the research.
+At any point during the initial fact gathering process or later, the IRB chair or designee may temporarily suspend in whole or in part or terminate the research.

-Such suspensions or terminations will be reported in accordance with Pennington Biomedical Research Center policy (see section 3.11.1 - Suspension or Termination)
+Such suspensions or terminations will be reported in accordance with Pennington Biomedical Research Center policy. (see section on Suspension or Termination in Policy 3)